wytsem/Eetlijst-Indicator/README.md

 # Summary

 - Firmware with build-in WS2812 module
-- Acces point to login onto your wifi and fill in your Eetlijst.nl credentials
+- Acces point to login and your fill in your wifi and Eetlijst.nl credentials
 - Acceses Eetlijst through mobile page for day by day indication
 - Leds corresponts with name from Eetlijst.nl from left to right